RobertRosenbaum/SpatialSpikingNeuralNetworks/README.md

 - Figures 3 and 4 produce .mat data files that is on the order of 1GB in size.

+- All of the figures depend on outcomes of random number generators and the simulations in the manuscript were not seeded manually, so they cannot be reproduced exactly.
+In this version of the code, the random number generators are seeded manually, so the results should be consistent (but will still be slightly different from that in the manuscript).

 - For questions about the code, please e-mail Robert Rosenbaum (currently at Robert.Rosenbaum@nd.edu)